RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey_002.md

 Now it's time to apply this terraform configuration and make the alert.
 For this exercise, I'm assuming that you've already created your terraform state bucket and an admin role for your instance.
 If that's not the case, just follow the instructions in the previous post.
-Using the instructions in the previous post, start an Ubuntu 20.04[^4] instance (remember to apply the admin security role) and log in.
+Using those instructions, start an Ubuntu 20.04[^4] instance (remember to apply the admin security role) and log in.

 Once again, we're going to use a setup script to install terraform.
 It's a little shorter than the one from the last exercise[^5].
 Download the repository from github just like last time: